 Multi-modality local consolidative treatment versus conventional care of advanced lung cancer after first line systemic anti-cancer treatment: a multi-centre randomised controlled trial with an internal pilot: The RAMON Study

 Sponsor: Royal Brompton and Harefield Hospitals, part of Guy’s and St Thomas’s NHS Foundation Trust

-The aim of the RAMON study is to find out whether LCT is worthwhile (or not) for patients with residual advanced lung cancer.
-The primary outcome for the study is overall survival, but the study will compare the clinical, cost-effectiveness and resource use of LCT after initial systemic anti-cancer treatment versus conventional care.
+The aim of the RAMON study is to find out whether LCT alongside symptom management is worthwhile (or not) for patients with residual advanced lung cancer.
+The primary outcome for the study is overall survival, but the study will compare the clinical, cost-effectiveness and resource use of LCT alongside symptom management, after initial systemic anti-cancer treatment, versus symptom management alone.
 RAMON is a pragmatic, multi-centre, parallel group, randomised controlled trial (RCT) that will aim to recruit 244 participants from 40 secondary and tertiary care NHS hospitals.

 Chief Investigator: Professor Eric Lim